Phil Campbell (musician)

-Philip Anthony Campbell (born 7 May 1961) is a Welsh rock musician, best known as the guitarist in Motörhead from 1984 until its disbandment 2015 upon the death of founder and frontman Lemmy.
-He currently tours with his own band Phil Campbell and the Bastard Sons, featuring his three sons.
+Philip Anthony Campbell (7 May 1961 – 13 March 2026) was a Welsh rock musician, best known as the guitarist in Motörhead from 1984 until its disbandment in 2015 upon the death of founder and frontman Lemmy.
+He also toured with his own band Phil Campbell and the Bastard Sons, featuring his three sons.

 Early life and career

-Campbell was born in Pontypridd, and started playing guitar when he was 10 years old, inspired and influenced by guitarists such as Jimi Hendrix, Black Sabbath's Tony Iommi, Led Zeppelin's Jimmy Page, Jan Akkerman, Michael Schenker and Todd Rundgren.
+Philip Anthony Campbell was born in Pontypridd on 7 May 1961, and started playing guitar when he was 10-years-old, inspired and influenced by guitarists such as Jimi Hendrix, Black Sabbath's Tony Iommi, Led Zeppelin's Jimmy Page, Jan Akkerman, Michael Schenker and Todd Rundgren.
 At the age of 12, Campbell met Lemmy after a Hawkwind gig and asked him for an autograph.
-By the age of 13, Campbell was playing semi-professionally with a cabaret band called Contrast.
+By the age of 14, Campbell was playing semi-professionally with a cabaret band called Contrast.
 He later played with a pub-rock band called Roktopus (not to be confused with Rocktopus) at gigs in and around South Wales.
 He bought his first Les Paul in 1978 at a New Year's Day guitar sale at a shop on Ealing Broadway, London.
 The guitar was later stolen but returned.

 In 1979, Campbell formed the heavy metal band, Persian Risk, playing on their 7" singles, "Calling For You" (1981) and "Ridin' High" (1983).
 Compilation albums have been issued which feature some of his work with Persian Risk.